Erbozealous/StardustStatcardOCR/README.md

 # Project Stardust statcard OCR

-Simple OCR processing to read the statcards of weapons for the game Project Stardust using pytesseract and regex.
+Simple OCR processing to read the statcards of weapons for the game Project Stardust using CNN and regex.

 ![Example Usage](assets/screenshot1.png)